Easy Personal Budget Planning Tips

 3. Get the information organized and keep record, use budgeting worksheets and planning software.

-4. Put your money toward priorities first, you are free to spend what is left on daily living.
+4. Commit the money towards your highest priorities first, then you are free to spend what is left as you wish.

 Pay Yourself First and Lower Spending